amalchaudry/frontend/README.md

 As you may have noticed, while I was `console.log` the `formData`, it would only show what was typed previously.
 However, the data is still stored in the `formdata` properly.
 The reason this happens is because React calls are asynchronous.
 This is the same reason why I also needed to switch tables each time for the new data to show up.

 To fix this issue, we can use the `useEffect` hook but we can add that later on once we finish writing all the stored procedures.

+Another issue is that Add Airport's `locationID` needs to be a dropdown instead of an input.
+We can do this once we finish writing the stored procedures.